Panorama9 can be used to automatically discover devices that responds to SNMP queries. Supported devices include:

 Here is what it takes to discover your devices

-- SNMP version 1 or 2c needs to be enabled on the device.
+There must be a Managed switch in your network.
+SNMP version 1 or 2c needs to be enabled on it.

 Once configured allow up to one hour before new devices are detected.